csh970605/csh970605.github.io/_posts/2023-04-03-KMeans_Clustering.md

 So, it would be good idea to be aware of this issue.<br>
 <br><br>

-## How to select the ideal numbers of K?
+## How to choose the ideal numbers of K?
 ---
 <br>